RadoslawDryzner/LeRepoDuGuerrier/project/README.md

 # Milestone 2

 The main dataset that we use is the Million Song dataset.
-There is a lot of different information for each song in this one. i.e. different audio information, about the artist, ranking on different websites etc…
+There is a lot of different information for each song in this one such as different audio information, artists, ranking on different websites etc…

 For us, the only important fields are: